Ptosis – Droopy Eyelid Treatment

 See What Our Patients Are Saying:

-We went to see Dr Schlessinger for a surgery.
+We went to see Dr. Schlessinger for surgery.
 The doctor and his staff are very professional, supportive and understanding.
 At the surgical facility the staff was very knowledgable and treated us with respect.
-I am very thankful to to all the Anesthesiologists and to Dr Schlessinger for making my daughter feel less anxious about the procedure.
+I am very thankful to all the Anesthesiologists and to Dr. Schlessinger for making my daughter feel less anxious about the procedure.
 We are very happy with the outcome of the surgery.
 The recovery was fast and uneventful.
-I would highly recommend Dr Schlessinger. -Zsofia G.
+I would highly recommend Dr. Schlessinger. -Zsofia G.

 How Does Dr. Schlessinger Correct Ptosis?

 Ptosis won’t correct itself, so surgery is usually necessary.
 In children, we’ll first consider age, the strength of the eyelid muscles, and other factors.
 Other conditions such as lazy eye may be treated first.

 When surgery is appropriate, Dr. Schlessinger will usually tighten the levator muscle or he will attach the eyelid to other muscles that can help lift the eyelid.

 In adults, Dr. Schlessinger may only need to make a small adjustment to the levator muscle.
 But if the patient has excess saggy skin, Dr. Schlessinger will perform cosmetic eyelid surgery, clinically known as blepharoplasty.
 This procedure removes excess skin and tightens the underlying support muscles.
 If the levator muscle has separated from the eyelid, it will be reattached.